Junghyun2006/Amica/README.md

-# README
+# Amica

-This README would normally document whatever steps are necessary to get the application up and running.
+[Amica](https://amica-aa.herokuapp.com/#/) is a clone of the instant messaging and digital distribution platform [Discord](https://discord.com/).
+On Amica,users are able to create and join servers.
+Inside the servers, users are able to create and join channels where they can send messages to other users within the channel.

 Things you may want to cover: